jpsluka/modeling-the-invisible-workshop/notebooks/README.md

 ## After the workflow completes:

 * Go to Actions.
 * Open the workflow run.
+(May need to refresh the page.)
 * Scroll to Artifacts near the bottom of the page.
 * Download manual-prediction-plots.